makman568/algofun/pq/traffic/consensus_traffic.md

 3.  **Empirical Analysis of Observed Traffic:** Finally, we examine mainnet telemetry (`consensus_messages-20251124.csv`) to understand how real rounds compare with the theoretical profile.
 The on-time votes required to reach quorum are indeed lower than the theoretical expectation due to threshold termination, while the *total* message count per round is higher because of network amplification (competing proposals and redundant delivery).
 The empirical data therefore validates the theoretical committee-size model while quantifying these real-world amplification factors.

 This analysis juxtaposes the theoretical and empirical perspectives on Algorand's consensus traffic.
-The theoretical committee sizes remain a crucial baseline, but the telemetry shows that post-quorum messages continue to arrive in large numbers, suggesting that the real network carries more distinct messages per round than the idealized model predicts.
-Understanding this gap is now central to capacity planning and protocol analysis.
+The theoretical committee sizes accurately predict unique participants, while the telemetry quantifies network amplification factors: competing proposals cause voters to split across multiple candidates, and redundant delivery paths increase message counts beyond unique sender counts.
+Understanding these amplification effects is essential for capacity planning and protocol analysis.

 ---
 # Part I: The Theoretical Traffic Profile